 - Recommend a price that is above market.
 These Realtors want to get the listing and appeal to the emotional desires of sellers.
 They know that once they get the listing that they can lower the price when it doesn’t sell.
 This causes home sellers to miss some prime marketing opportunities and usually results in the property selling for less than it should have.

 - Staging a house.
 If you decide to stage your house, don’t let the Realtor hire the stager.
 Do it yourself.
-Just Google Minnesota house stagers.
+Realtors are not decorators… Just Google Minnesota house stagers.
 Here are a few of many: Stageworks (click here), Full Bloom House Staging (click here), Lionheart House Staging (click here).
 There are many more.

 - Scheduling appointments.
 Did you know that few Realtors ever talk to the buyer agents who schedule appointments to see your home?
-The process is completely automated and utilizes auto generated text messages to you, the client.
+The process is completely automated and utilizes auto-generated text messages to you.
 Even the feedback obtained from agents is done through an automated process.

 - Open houses.
-Unless open houses are conducted by the homeowner themselves, they are rarely worth the trouble.
-Open houses rarely sell houses and really serve as a free marketing platform for Realtors to find new clients.
+Unless open houses are conducted by the homeowner themselves (these can be successful), Realtor open houses are rarely worth the trouble.
+Open houses rarely sell houses and serve as a free marketing platform for Realtors to find new clients.
 Plus, what better way for thieves to case your house or steal from you? – they are a huge security risk.

 “Dual agency occurs when one broker or salesperson represents both parties to a transaction, or when two salespersons licensed to the same broker each represent a party to the transaction… Dual agents may not advocate for one party to the detriment of the other.”

-Real estate agents command a huge sum of money for their services, yet many of their services are not needed.
+Real estate agents command a huge sum of money for their services, yet many of their services are not needed and many of the services they promise can’t be delivered (negotiating).
 And did you know that one of the biggest complaints about Realtors is that they fail to communicate with their clients?
 The most effective way to market a house is to get it on the MLS, Zillow, Trulia, Realtor.com, IDX sites and put a sign in the yard.
 I can do that for you and save you thousands of dollars.

 Disclaimer: The above service providers are not intended to be recommendations.
 I do not know many of these providers and when I do provide firm names to my clients it is only based upon my client recommendations and experiences.